Kidnapping of Peggy Ann Bradnick: Kidnapping

 On May 16, Hollenbaugh forced Peggy Ann to accompany him as he burglarized a house, in which he found a .32 automatic.

-On May 17, FBI agent Terry Ray Anderson spotted one of the Mountain Man's dogs and called to it.
-The Mountain Man (Hollenbaugh) opened fire, killing Anderson.
+On May 17, FBI agent Terry Ray Anderson spotted one of Hollenbaugh's dogs and called to it.
+Hollenbaugh saw him and opened fire, killing Anderson.
 He then shot two tracking dogs, killing one.
 Some of the other searchers spotted Peggy Ann, confirming that she was still alive.
 Hollenbaugh and Peggy Ann disappeared into the forest before the searchers could reach them.

 That evening, after being unable to escape the search area by going under a bridge near Fort Littleton, Hollenbaugh came to a hunting lodge in Burnt Cabins with a car parked outside.
 The lodge had an outside wash house, in which he made Peggy Ann hide with him.
 Shortly after dawn, Cambria County Deputy Sheriff Francis Sharpe came out to use the wash house and was shot and wounded by Hollenbaugh, who then forced Sharpe to drive him and Peggy Ann toward the Pennsylvania Turnpike.
-The car was stopped by a closed cattle gate.
-Hollenbaugh ordered Sharpe to open the gate.
-Sharpe called out to officers near the gate that Hollenbaugh was in the car.
-Hollenbaugh began firing through the car windows, left the car, and eventually got away, taking Peggy Ann down to US 522 to a farm owned by Luther Rubeck.
+The car however was stopped by a closed cattle gate and Hollenbaugh ordered Sharpe to open it.
+Sharpe saw officers near the gate and called out to them that Hollenbaugh was in the car.
+Hollenbaugh began firing through the car windows, left the car, and eventually got away, taking Peggy Ann with him down to US 522 to a farm owned by Luther Rubeck.

 Rescue

-A massive manhunt of over 1,000 federal, state and local law officers, National Guardsmen, and civilian volunteers (the largest manhunt conducted in United States history up to that time) scoured the hills surrounding Shade Gap for any sign of Peggy Ann and her abductor.
+A massive manhunt ensued around the hills surrounding Shade Gap, looking for any sign of Peggy Ann and her abductor.
+Over 1,000 federal, state and local law officers, National Guardsmen, and civilian volunteers were involved, making it the largest manhunt conducted in United States history up to that time.

-At the Rubeck farm, searchers converged on Hollenbaugh and Peggy Ann.
-Hollenbaugh opened fire with a pistol, ducked behind a corncrib, and ran across the road to the porch of a farmhouse.
+Hollenbaugh and Peggy Ann were later discovered by searchers at a farm called the Rubeck farm.
+Hollenbaugh opened fire with a pistol, ducked behind a corncrib, and ran across the road to the porch of the farmhouse.
 Two shots rang out simultaneously—one fired by Larry Rubeck (age 15) from the farmhouse, the other by a state policeman.
 Hollenbaugh was fatally wounded.
-At first it was thought that Larry Rubeck had killed Hollenbaugh, and newspapers published that afternoon (May 18, 1966) and the following morning reported it as such.
+At first it was thought that Larry Rubeck had killed Hollenbaugh, and newspapers reported it as such, publishing that afternoon (May 18, 1966) and the following morning.
 It was later determined that State Trooper Grant H. Mixell had fired the fatal shot.

-Peggy Ann was taken to the Fulton County Medical Center and reunited with her family.
-She had no serious injuries and had not been sexually assaulted, but her feet were badly blistered, and she was dehydrated.
+Peggy Ann was taken to the Fulton County Medical Center and was reunited with her family.
+She had no serious injuries and had not been sexually assaulted, but her feet were badly blistered and she was dehydrated.
 She gave an interview with the media a few days later and left the Medical Center on June 1.